Show Rules Judging Rules Definitions

 There is no limit to the number of carvings that may be entered into competition.

-Previous Best of Show winners of the KC Woodcarvers Club are not eligible to re-enter the same piece in 2017 KC Excellence in Wood.
+Previous Best of Show winners and Grand Champion winners of the KC Woodcarvers Club are not eligible to re-enter the same piece in 2018 KC Elegance in Wood.

 Neither the KC Woodworkers Guild, their officers, Show Chairman, staff nor John Knox will be held liable for lost, damaged or stolen carvings.